mr-shafiei/computer-apps-spring-2014/pages/syllabus/index.markdown

 # Syllabus #

 ## Course Description ##
-Computer Applications is designed to develop skills in some of today’s most widely used applications including Microsoft Office and Adobe Creative Suite.
+Computer Applications is a survey course that will cover some fundamental computer concepts and introduce you to several type of applications.

 ## Course Objectives ##
 * Understand key computer hardware